mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 A few months on hormones,
 and flying becomes surreal.
 The woman checking ID says
-*I guess you'll want to get that changed,* as she hands back my license.
+*I guess you'll want to get that changed* as she hands back my license.
 Another woman beckons me through the scanner, and presses the pink button as I enter —